weefbellington/screenplay/README.md

 ###2.
 Sample Code

-The easiest way to get a feel for Screenplay is to dive into the code.
-The [simple sample project](https://github.com/weefbellington/screenplay/tree/master/sample-simple) is the recommended place to start.
+The easiest way to get a feel for Screenplay is to dive into the code, and the [sample project](https://github.com/weefbellington/screenplay/tree/master/sample-simple) is the recommended place to start.
 Here you will find a minimally complex Screenplay application which showcases some of its features.

 ###3.
 Stages, Components and Transitions